nzoschke/mvi/_chapters/05-image.md

 │                                      │
 │                 VPC                  │
 └──────────────────────────────────────┘
- ┏━━━━━━┓
+ ┌──────┐┏━━━━━┓
- ┃Crypto┃
+ │Crypto│┃Image┃
- ┗━━━━━━┛
+ └──────┘┗━━━━━┛
 ```

-A Cryptography (Crypto) service provides a way to create, import and rotate an unguessable key for encrypting data, and provides a way to get and audit access to the key for decrypting data.
+An Image service provides a private place to push, store and pull binary application and depdendency data.

-We need Crypto to encrypt sensitive data like VM and application secrets so no 3rd party, including the provider itself, can read it in plain-text.
+We need an Image service to efficiently store layers of new file system data for app builds, and to pull the layers of data needed to start a Container.

-Crypto is a stand-alone service.
+An Image service is a stand-alone service.